tathagata-raha/Mutton_biriyani/README.md

 ## Outputs

 Returns/creates another similarity_matrix.csv which will have N rows and M columns where each cell (i,j) represents a similarity score between the abstract i and article j.
-Each similarity score should be between 0 and 1: 1 being most similar and 0 being least similar.
+Each similarity score should be between 0 and 1.

 ## APPROACH TO SOLVE THE PROBLEM